Monitoring

 rdc doctor checks your local setup (Node, SSH key, renet, Docker), independent of any specific server:

-That’s the full series.
-You can now install, configure, deploy, fork, go live, autostart, back up, and monitor.
-All from your terminal, all on your own servers.
+You can now install, configure, deploy, fork, go live, autostart, back up, and monitor: all from your terminal, all on your own servers.